swirlai/swirl-search/README.md

 http://localhost:8000/swirl/search/?q=enterprise+search
 ```

-Ranked results will appear in just a few seconds!
+* Ranked results will appear in just a few seconds!

+*SWIRL includes 3 Google Programmable Search Engines (PSEs), complete with shared credentials, to get you up and running with right away.
+These credentials are shared with the SWIRL Community and may return a 429 Too Many Requests error if they are overused.*

 ```